-Gambit is a member of the X-Men but he betrayed them in exchange for his mission for Mr. Sinister.
-He stole the files from Cerebro and gave it to Mr. Sinister.
-In exchange, Mr. Sinister offered a cure for the Legacy Virus.
-Gambit then reappeared to propose to Rogue for a marriage using a ring.
-Rogue became angry and refused knowing that Gambit had betrayed the team.
+Gambit is a member of the X-Men, but he betrayed them for Mr. Sinister's mission.
+He stole the files from Cerebro and gave it to Mr. Sinister, in exchange, Mr. Sinister offered a cure for the Legacy Virus.
+Gambit then reappeared to propose marriage to Rogue.
+Rogue became angry and refused, knowing that Gambit had betrayed the team.
 He also offered a cure for Rogue's powers which would enable her to have a normal life.
 When Rogue took the serum, she kissed Gambit to prove that the cure was fake.
-Consuming too mush life force from Gambit, he died as a result.
+She consumed too much life force from Gambit, and he died as a result.

 Earth-983 What if Gambit Condemned Gambit to Death?

 The X-Men discovered Gambit's connections to the villainous Mr. Sinister.
-He was sent to Antartica, but his efforts have made himself all the way to Paris where he conversed with the X-Men.
-The X-Men then made a discussion about his life.
-Wolverine was on his side to fight for his life.
-Meanwhile, Angel decided to spare him his death to be able to shun him from the team forever.
-Then, the opposing Marrow who have decided death for Gambit have impaled Gambit with a bone causing his immediate death.
+He was sent to Antartica, but his efforts moved him all the way to Paris where he conversed with the X-Men.
+The X-Men then had a discussion with him about his life.
+Wolverine sided with Gambit, fighting for his life; meanwhile, Angel chose to spare his life only so as to shun him from the team forever.
+Marrow, wanting Gambit to die, impaled Gambit with a bone causing his immediate death.

 Earth-97913 What if Wolverine Had Remained Feral?

 Gambit was shown as a hologram in Wolverine's past.
-Though, his status and history regarding Wolverine's past were still unrevealed.
+Though, his status and history regarding Wolverine's past were not revealed.

 Earth-200524 What if Cyclops Got an Eye Infection?

-Gambit was a member of the X-Men and witnessed Cyclops' eye infection become worse as he blasts unconsciously.
+Gambit was a member of the X-Men and witnessed Cyclops' eye infection to worsen as he blasts unconsciously.

 Earth-1031 X-Men Millennial Visions

 In this reality, the X-Men stay together even after Professor Xavier's death.
-Gambit marries Rogue and forms a great relationship.
+Gambit marries Rogue and they live happily.
 His trademark in using cards as weapons is imitated by his wife.